Where to Stay in Jasper? Best Neighborhoods and Hotels

 |---|---|---|---|---|---|

-| Jasper Inn & Suites by Innhotels | Jasper | Spacious suites, kitchenette, indoor pool, hot tub, sauna, steam room, free parking, and great location. | You'll love the well-equipped suites and wellness facilities, perfect for relaxing after your excursions. | 180€ | Book |
+| Jasper Inn & Suites by Innhotels | Jasper | Spacious suites, kitchenette, indoor pool, hot tub, sauna, steam room, free parking, and a great location. | You’ll love the well-equipped suites and the wellness facilities—ideal for unwinding after your excursions. | 180€ | Book |

-| Astoria Hotel | Jasper | Central location, close to the train station, two restaurants, a bar-grill, free parking, functional rooms, and a good breakfast. | You'll be pleased with the central location and the on-site restaurants, convenient for a simple stay without a car. | 180€ | Book |
+| Astoria Hotel | Jasper | Central location close to the train station, two on-site restaurants, a bar & grill, free parking, functional rooms, and a good breakfast. | You’ll appreciate the central location and the on-site restaurants—handy for a straightforward stay without a car. | 180€ | Book |

-| Tonquin Inn | Jasper | Indoor pool, outdoor jacuzzis, free parking, spacious rooms, close to the center, and friendly staff. | You will be delighted with the pools and the comfortable rooms, conveniently close to the center. | 210€ | Book |
+| Tonquin Inn | Jasper | Indoor pool, outdoor hot tubs, free parking, spacious rooms, close to the town centre, and friendly staff. | You’ll be delighted by the pools and the comfort of the rooms, just a short walk from the town centre. | 210€ | Book |

-| Whistler's Inn | Jasper | Central location, across from the station, spacious rooms, comfortable bedding, calm ambiance, restaurant, pub, and rooftop jacuzzi. | You'll love the ultra-central location and the rooftop jacuzzi, with restaurants and a pub allowing you to do everything without a car. | 370€ | Book |
+| Whistler's Inn | Jasper | Central location across from the train station, spacious rooms, comfortable bedding, quiet atmosphere, restaurant, pub, and a rooftop hot tub. | You’ll appreciate the ultra-central location and the rooftop hot tub, with restaurants and a pub on site so you can do everything without a car. | 370€ | Book |

 Conclusion